pwuethri/pwuethri.github.io/content/posts/220513_getting_started_with_vim.md

 # Introduction

 Current or aspiring Engineer/Scientist are very likely to end up in a situation where coding will be required.
-I coded every single day in all of my jobs so far and it is therefore worthwhile to spend some time on finding and configuring available tools to ensure a smooth and productive experience.
+I coded nearly every day in my jobs so far and it is therefore worthwhile to spend some time on finding and configuring available tools to ensure a smooth and productive experience.

 My goal for this series is to describe how to set up a functioning coding environment on MacOS (Linux distros will be very similar if not the same).
 I will go through the tools that I have used in the past, but there are a plethora of tools out there.
 Feel free to explore and try out other ones for yourself as the choice sometimes falls down to simple personal preference.